 Here’s Oldham Labour Council’s response to our freedom of information request on the numbers of foreign born children in Oldham schools.
 Apparently the Council the body who oversee school admissions don’t actually collect any data and get all their information from the annual government school census.We already have the school census data but didn’t want to use it because it is always a year behind.
 It’s easy to see why the Council don’t want to be helpful when the school census data shows that the numbers of foreign born children in Oldham schools grew by 777% in the four year period between spring 2013 and spring 2017 from 318 pupils to 2,471 with 67.5% of all foreign born children arriving from the EU.
 In reality this number is far higher because 25.5% of school pupils in Oldham have not had their birth Country classified, in comparison only 7.8% of pupils in Rochdale have not had their birth Country classified.
 Using the figure we have of 2,471 pupils which represents three quarters of children we can safely add another quarter to the figures and state there are approximately 3,295 foreign born children in the Oldham education system, that is an increase of 1036% in four years.
+After campaigns from pressure groups the government have now removed the country of birth from future school census collection data.
+This means places like Oldham, where the education system has been brought to its knees by the ludicrous rates of child migration, will be able to continue expanding schools under the pretence that school capacity requirements are growing at a natural rate which they are not.

 When it came to the other questions we asked about false and misleading representation of population data for which we presented examples from Council publications the Council just stated “The Local Authority does not record the information requested in questions 2-4, therefore this cannot be supplied.”
 The sheer arrogance of Labour Oldham to respond with a virtual shrug of the shoulders after being accused of presenting misleading information and untrue information on and to Oldham’s population.